practicusai/app/docs/advanced.md

 Input_Columns = [Column Name 1], [Column Name 2], ..
 ```

 This is an *optional* section, but it is recommended to use for *data validation*.
-When ai2table starts analyzing an Excel (.xlsx) file, it will detect all of the visible column names and add them in the Input_Columns section.
-When you execute apply_changes() with a new data set, ai2table will compare the column names of the inpot data set to Input_Columns and give you a warning if they are not the same.
+When Practicus AI starts analyzing an Excel (.xlsx) file, it will detect all of the visible column names and add them in the Input_Columns section.
+When you execute apply_changes() with a new data set, Practicus AI will compare the column names of the inpot data set to Input_Columns and give you a warning if they are not the same.
 For example, let's assume you have a data set with Col_1, Col_2, Col_3 columns, export to .xlsx, make some changes and then run detect_changes().
 You will see Input_Columns = [Col_1], [Col_2], [Col_3].
 Let's assume you then go ahaed and delete  Col_2 in your data set, and apply the .dp file.
 You would get a warning that the input columns do not match with the input data set.

 Example: